How to Handle Sales Objections: A Framework for Every Pushback

 The LAER Framework

-Before memorizing specific responses, learn this framework developed by Carew International.
+Before you memorize specific responses, learn this framework from Carew International.
 It works for any objection.

-- L - Listen: Give them your undivided attention.
-Don't interrupt or mentally prepare your response while they're talking.
-Active listening means you hear their exact words and tone.
+- L - Listen: Give them your full attention.
+Don't interrupt, and don't start writing your response in your head while they're still talking.
+Real listening means you catch their exact words and tone.

 - A - Acknowledge: Show you heard them without immediately agreeing or arguing.
-"I completely understand that" or "That's a fair point" validates their concern without conceding.
+"I completely understand that" or "That's a fair point" validates the concern without conceding.

-- E - Explore: Ask a follow-up question to understand the real concern behind the surface objection.
-This is where most reps skip ahead — and lose the deal.
+- E - Explore: Ask a follow-up question to find the real concern behind the surface objection.
+This is where most reps skip ahead and lose the deal.

-- R - Respond: Only after you've explored should you share a relevant response, offer a solution, or pivot the conversation.
+- R - Respond: Only after you've explored should you share a response, offer a solution, or pivot.

-The magic is in the Explore step.
-When a prospect says "We don't have budget," are they saying they literally have no money?
-Or are they saying they don't see enough value yet?
-The explore question reveals which one it is.
+Everything hinges on the Explore step.
+When a prospect says "We don't have budget," do they literally have no money?
+Or do they just not see enough value yet?
+The explore question tells you which.

 According to Cognism's research, most objections have a deeper reason behind them.
 Budget concerns are often value concerns.
 Timing objections are often priority concerns.
 Explore before you respond.